 Request: Physiotherapist suggested an extension of the handles on clients manual chair.

 Solution: 3/4" OD steel tubing was bent to suit.
 Plastic end caps filled the open ends and a new rubber handle grip was added.
 Two dual-tube adjustable clamps were assembled and provide simple attachment and removal.
-This is an interchangable peice, should the wheelchair be replaced in the future.
+This is an interchangeable piece, should the wheelchair be replaced in the future.

 Request: Client got new power chair and needed something to glow-in-the-dark for safety.

 Solution: A highway worker's t-shirt was purchased and fit the back cushion.
-This creates a safer ride and is easiy visible by vehicles, etc.
+This creates a safer ride and is easily visible by vehicles, etc.

 Request: Originally installed in the bedroom (May 2013), client asked to have the lift re-located.